 However, by rerouting your internet traffic through a server based elsewhere in the world, a VPN can make it appear as though you are accessing content from a valid jurisdiction.
 For example, it could enable you to watch a show on US Netflix whilst in the UK, or catch up on a series from BBC iPlayer when stateside.

 Not all VPNs perform as quickly and efficiently as others.
-When deciding on a VPN for your Mac, you need to take into consideration whether or not your internet speed will be affected.
+When deciding on a VPN, you need to take into consideration whether or not your internet speed will be affected.

 A VPN sends your web traffic to multiple servers through encrypted pathways, and that can result in latency.
 Opt for a proven fast VPN service and you can mitigate this issue altogether and browse at the speeds you’re used to.